amrita-repository/android-app/README.md

 #### Faculty Timetable:
 View the timetable of all the faculties at Amrita Vishwa Vidyapeetham, Coimbatore.

-#### Examination Schedule:
-Examination schedules for all the courses provided in the campus.

-#### Curriculum Info:
-All new updated curriculum for all courses in Amrita Vishwa Vidyapeetham.

 #### Downloads section:
 Access downloaded resources in the downloads section within the app.

 #### AUMS:
 `Amrita University Management System (AUMS)` now much easier to access in Amrita Repository.
 Check your grades, marks, attendance levels, and course resources.

-#### Amrita News:
-Be up-to-date with what's happening at Amrita.
-Be notified of news articles pulled directly from the Amrita Website.

 .... and much more